Elizabeth Mafekeng: Political life

 In 1955, Mafekeng was the representative of the South African Food Workers by the Food and Canning Workers’ Union in a Congress of the Food and Canning Workers organised by the Tobacco Hotel Industries in Sofia.
 Mafekeng secretly left South Africa "disguised as a servant," with no passport.
 In Sofia, she said that she "tasted for the first time real human treatment with no discrimination whatsoever."
 On her return to South Africa, she faced police brutality and questioning about her business in Sofia.
 She is said to have greatly impressed the gathering, and was elected to the presidium of the conference.
 She also travelled to Britain, Sweden and China.

 "Rocky" as Mafekeng was known in the trade unionist circles, took part in the £1-A-Day campaign organised by the South African Congress of Trade Unions, joined the Paarl branch of the ANC Women's League and was elected as its Vice President in 1957.

 Banishment

-On 11 November 1959, the apartheid regime served Mafekeng with a deportation (banning) order shortly after she had led a huge demonstration in Paarl against an attempt to issue passes to African women.
+On 11 November 1959, the apartheid regime served Mafekeng with a deportation (banning) order shortly after she had led a demonstration in Paarl against an attempt to issue passes to African women.
 Mafekeng, who was the first African woman to be banned, was banished to Southey near Vryburg in the Northern Cape.
-She fled to Lesotho where she endured harsh conditions as well as the heartbreak of being away from her children and husband; however, she continued working relentlessly to bring down apartheid rule.
+She fled to Lesotho where she endured harsh conditions as well as being away from her children and husband.

 In 1990, Mafekeng returned to South Africa where she continued her involvement in the trade union movement until her retirement due to ill-health.
 A home was built for her by the Food and Canning Workers Union (FCWU) in Mbekweni Township in Paarl.
 She died on May 28, 2009.

 Legacy

-In honour of all the work she did, Elizabeth Mafekeng was awarded with Meritorious Service Posthumously.
+Mafekeng was awarded with Meritorious Service Posthumously.